kongmunist/mywebsite/pages/blog/histogram.md

 date: 2020-11-20
 label: blog
 tags: [CV]
-snippet: Using all your dynamic range to make black and white images look sssickkk
+snippet: Using all your dynamic range to make black and white images look sick!

 I recently found out about histogram equalization.
 Let me tell you about it!
 So first,